Trachyaretaon: In terraristics

 The first animals of the genus that found their way into the lovers' terrariums go back to the animals collected by Ismael O. Lumawig on Calayan Island in April 2003, which are also the basis for the description of Trachyaretaon brueckneri.
 For this reason, they were initially in circulation under this name.
-Since around 2009 the species has been referred to almost everywhere as Trachyaretaon carmelae, although formal synonymisation is still pending.
+Since around 2009 the species has been referred to almost everywhere as Trachyaretaon carmelae.
 The Phasmid Study Group gave the species PSG number 255.